 Types of Hair Loss

-and misleading.
-It means that hair follicles are absent, from microscopic scarring within the scalp.
+Scaring alopecia is a reference that can be confusing and misleading.
+It means that hair follicles are absent from microscopic scarring within the scalp.
 In non-scarring alopecia, even though hair shafts have been lost, the hair follicles are still present within the skin.
 In scarring alopecia, inflammation or trauma has resulted in the actual destruction of hair follicles and may or may not be associated with visible scars on the surface of the scalp.

 Trichotillomania is a condition where the patient compulsively pulls out their own hair.
 Sometimes they are unaware of it and will deny that this is occurring.
 If the condition goes on long enough, permanent bald spots may occur.
 If this occurs and the condition has been quiet for a long time, the patient may be a candidate for hair transplantation to fill in these bald spots.
 Of course if the condition comes back, the patient may lose the transplanted hair as well.